O'Hara Group

 Host: petstore.swagger.io

-Origin: https://confluence-open-api.herokuapp.com
+Origin: https://{installation_id}.cdn.prod.atlassian-dev.net

 The server hosting the URL responds with: